Chelsea vs. Liverpool (2021/22 Premier League, January 2) Betting Tips & Predictions

-Even though there were only 3 cards shown in August when Chelsea and Liverpool clashed for the first time of the 2021/22 EPL season, it’s fair to expect there to be a few more this time out.
+Even though there were only 3 cards shown in August when Chelsea and Liverpool clashed for the first time in the 2021/22 EPL season, it’s fair to expect a few more this time out.

-As noted, this will be an extremely important match to win for both squads, and situations like that result in very physical games.
+As noted, this will be a crucial match to win for both squads, and situations like that result in very physical games.
 Moreover, players on both sides should be frustrated with their recent showings, so it’s not beyond the realms of possibility that the emotions will get the better of them.

 Chelsea: Problems Continue to Pile Up

 Even though Chelsea has done well this season, they haven’t been looking too good of late, and their 1-1 draw with Brighton should make you wonder whether the Blues can still be considered the EPL title contenders.
-Even before that fixture, Chelsea has had some iffy games, so it’s fair to feel concerned about what the next season will bring.
+Chelsea has had some iffy games even before that fixture, so it’s fair to feel concerned about what the next season will bring.